 Learning a foreign language helps our students develop an understanding of the world we live and work in.
-Students learn to appreciate different countries, cultures and people which then enables them to make comparisons with their own society.
-The 4 aspects of language learning (listening, speaking, reading and writing) help students to express themselves and also explore the similarities between English and the language they are learning.
+Students learn to appreciate different countries, cultures and people which enable them to make comparisons with their own society.
+The four aspects of language learning (listening, speaking, reading and writing) help students to express themselves and also explore the similarities between English and the language they are learning.

 No one can predict the field of work they will go in to or what role a foreign language will play in their career, but having a GCSE in a foreign language can only enhance future career possibilities.
 Being able to communicate in another language is, quite simply, a lifelong skill, one which can be used throughout the world!

-The new AQA GCSE course places increased emphasis on speaking and writing skills.
-Students study 4 key areas :
+The AQA GCSE course places increased emphasis on speaking and writing skills.
+Students study 4 key areas:

 - Home & Environment

 The content of the GCSE course is much more interesting and relevant for today’s teenagers.